Chorus/Chorus-Documentation/docs/Eligibility/EligibilityRequests.md

 hide_title
 ---
 ## Creating a Request
-An Eligibility request can be created using the "New" button on the Coverage Eligibility Main form.
+To create a new Eligibility request click 'Eligibility Request' on the left navigation bar.
+Then, select "New" on the top ribbon.

 ![New-Request](assets/Eligibility/NewRequest.png)